ducng99/ducng99/README.md

-- 👋 Hi, I’m Tom
+- 👋 Hi there, I’m Tom
-- 👀 I’m a Software, Web and Game Developer.
+- 👀 I’m a Full-stack Developer.
+Originally a software developer but you know, life ¯\_(ツ)_/¯
-- 🌱 I’m currently learning more about cryptography for my E2EE project.
+- 🌱 I’m currently learning more about everything tech-related.
+But mostly web stacks, frameworks (react > vue)
 - 📫 How to reach me:
   - Email: tom@ducng.dev
   - Linkedin: https://www.linkedin.com/in/ducng99/